iloElias/choir/README.md

 # PHP HTTP Request Handler Template with Nginx
 This GitHub repository provides a comprehensive Nginx server setup optimized for PHP applications, specifically tailored for deploying web APIs.
 It includes a ready-to-use template designed to streamline the development and deployment process on Railway platforms.
 This setup is ideal for developers looking to quickly and efficiently launch PHP-based APIs with Nginx, ensuring compatibility and performance on Railway deployments.

+# Dependencies
+This template has some dependencies that need to be installed on your current workspace:
+- **Docker**: Mainly used for local testing
+- **PHP 8.1**: The current used programming language and it minimum version
+- **Composer**: PHP package manager

 # 1st Step: Domain name
 In your local host machine add the following lines to your `/etc/hosts` file in order to find the application.
 ```